 Low Mod Area Benefit (LMA)

-In order to qualify as a LMA benefit project must meet each of the following criteria:
+In order to qualify as a LMA benefit, project must meet each of the following criteria:

 Be available to all residents of a specific area with delineated boundaries (service area).

 At least 51% of the area residents are income eligible (low- to moderate-income).